Bishwajitkuat/react_pizzas/README.md

 ## Description

-An website for odering pizzas.
-User can add pizzas into cart and adjust item numbers from cart.
-Finaly place an order.
-After placing a order, users will be redirected to order status page.
+A website for ordering pizzas.
+Users can add pizzas to the cart and adjust item numbers from the cart.
+Finally, place an order.
+After placing an order, users will be redirected to the order status page.
 I have used "react-fast-pizza-api" API for backend functionalities.
 The app is hosted at Vercel.

 ## Live website